Man indicted again for manslaughter charge in fatal shooting of Ewa Beach neighbor

 Gregory Allen Farr, 33, turned himself in to police Friday after a warrant was issued following his indictment the day before on manslaughter and firearms charges, according to Lt.
 Mark Matsusaka of the Honolulu Police Department’s criminal investigations division.

-Farr originally was indicted in June 2018 in connection with the shooting death of his neighbor, John Hasselbrink, a Navy chief petty officer.
+Farr originally was indicted in June 2018 in connection with the shooting death of his Ewa Beach neighbor, John Hasselbrink, a Navy chief petty officer.

 But the original charges were dismissed without prejudice in May after a judge ruled that delays violated Farr’s right to a speedy trial.